-- To meet new needs of the PV industry, substantial new functionality has been added in the roughly five years since the 2018 JOSS publication. - 58 First, several dozen new models have been implemented, expanding the package's capability - in both existing and new modeling areas and prompting the creation of several new modules - within pylib python.
+- To meet new needs of the PV industry, substantial new functionality has been added in the roughly five years since the 2018 JOSS publication. - First, several dozen new models have been implemented, expanding the package's capability in both existing and new modeling areas and prompting the creation of several new modules within pylib python.
 In response to the recent rapid increase in deployment of bifacial PV, a - capability enhancement of particular note is the inclusion of models for simulating irradiance - on the rear side of PV modules.
-Other notable additions include methods of fitting empirical - PV performance models to measurements and models for performance loss mechanisms like - 64 soiling and snow coverage. - Figure 1 summarizes the number of models (or functions) per module for pylib python versions - 66 0.6.0 (released 2018-09-17) and 0.10.1 (released 2023-07-03), showing a substantial capability - expansion over the last five years.
+Other notable additions include methods of fitting empirical PV performance models to measurements and models for performance loss mechanisms like - PV performance models to measurements and models for performance loss mechanisms like soiling and snow coverage.
+Figure 1 summarizes the number of models (or functions) per - module for pylib python versions 0.6.0 (released 2018-09-17) and 0.10.1 (released 2023-07-03), - showing a substantial capability expansion over the last five years.